clrng: A tool set for parallel random numbergeneration on GPUs in R: An application of uniform RNG: Fisher's simulation

-The ``week'' table has a much smaller p-value: around $1.29\times 10^{-4}$, which should require a larger number of simulations to get a more accurate p-value.
-With more than ten million simulations, we get 1350 cases and a p-value around $1.35\times 10^{-4}$ with \fct{fisher.sim}. \fct{stats::fisher.test} takes about 91.8 seconds, while \fct{fisher.sim} takes about 1.9 seconds, the GPU elapsed time is decreased to about 2.1\% of the time taken on CPU.
+The ``week'' table yields a significantly smaller p-value, approximately $1.27\times 10^{-4}$.
+Achieving a more precise p-value requires a larger number of simulations.
+With over ten million simulations, we obtain $1255$ cases and a p-value around $1.25\times 10^{-4}$ using \fct{clrng::fisher.sim}.
+In comparison, \fct{stats::fisher.test} takes about 88 to 94 seconds, while \fct{clrng::fisher.sim} completes in about 2 seconds.
+The time taken by \fct{clrng::fisher.sim} is reduced to approximately 2.2\% of \fct{stats::fisher.test}.